-45. Information on taxes on the income from the securities withheld at source 34 46.
+45. Information on taxes on the income from the securities withheld at source 35 46.
 Definition of Home Member State in case of base prospectuses (Article 2.1 m) Directive) 35 47.
 Responsibility statement: selling shareholders 36 48.
-Guarantor's responsibility for the content of a prospectus 37 49.
+Guarantor's responsibility for the content of a prospectus 36 49.
 Use of the term "prospectus" 37 50.
-Pro forma financial information: clarification of certain terms used in item 20.2 of Annex I and in Annu II Regulation 51.
-Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II - letters (a) to (c)-) 40 52.
+Pro forma financial information: clarification of certain terms used in item 20.2 of Annex I and in Ann II Regulation 51.
+Pro forma financial information: illustrative examples of the application of the requirements on pro forma (special reference to item 5 of Annex II - letters (a) to (c)-) (REVISED) 40 52.
 Pro forma financial information in cases where several transactions have taken place 43 53.
-Pro forma financial information: cases where issuers have already published pro forma financial information in a previous prospectus 44 54.
+Pro forma financial information: cases where issuers have already published pro forma financial information in a previous prospectus 43 54.
 Pro forma financial information included in a prospectus on a voluntary basis 44 55.
-Auditor's statement in Pro Forma Financial information (section 7 Annex II Prospectus Regulation) 45 56.
+Auditor's statement in Pro Forma Financial information (section 7 Annex II Prospectus Regulation) 44 56.
 Retail cascade offers (DELETED) 45 57.
-Delineation between the Base Prospectus and the Final Terms (Articles 5.4 and 16.2 Directive) (DELETED) 46 58.
-Level of disclosure concerning price information (Article 8.1 Directive and item 5.3.1 of Annex III Regulation) 46 59.
+Delineation between the Base Prospectus and the Final Terms (Articles 5.4 and 16.2 Directive) (DELETED) 45 58.
+Level of disclosure concerning price information for share offerings (Article 8.1 Directive and item 5.3 of Annex III Regulation) (REVISED) 59.
 Disclosure of major holdings by third country issuers: interpretation of item 18.1 of Annex I Prospecture Regulation 60.
 Items 5.4.1 and 5.4.2 of Annex III Regulation: name of co-ordinator, placers, paying and depositary agents in the various countries where the offer takes place 48 61.
-Clarification of certain terms used in item 3.2 of Annex III Regulation: Capitalisation and indebtedness s 49 62.
-Updated capitalisation and indebtedness statement (item 3.2 Annex III PR) 50 63.
-Rights issue to existing shareholders (DELETED) 50 64.
+Clarification of certain terms used in item 3.2 of Annex III Regulation: Capitalisation and indebtednes s 48 62.
+Updated capitalisation and indebtedness statement (item 3.2 Annex III PR) 49 63.
+Rights issue to existing shareholders (DELETED) 49 64.
 More than one final terms for a specific issue of bonds 50 65.
-Significant Change Statements and Half-Yearly Financial Reports 51 66.
-Item 4.6 of Annex III of Regulation No. 809/2004 52 67.
-Transferable securities 52 68 Disclosure for Mineral Companies in the CESR Recommendations (DELETED) 53
+Significant Change Statements and Half-Yearly Financial Reports 50 66.
+Item 4.6 of Annex III of Regulation No. 809/2004 51 67.
+Transferable securities 51 68 Disclosure for Mineral Companies in the CESR Recommendations (DELETED) 52